osrf-migration/swarm-wiki/Tutorial_9-Logging.md

 # Log's content

-A Swarm log file contains a collection of log entries.
-Each log entry contains the following fields:
+A Swarm log file is composed by a collection of log entries.
+Each log entry contains the following optional fields:

 * **id** : Identity of the entity that wrote this log entry.
 In our case, the `id` are the addresses of the robots, or "boo", or "broker_plugin".